polbeni/excitons/README.md

 # Excitons modelling
-Repository for code related with excitons modelling
+Repository for code related with excitons modeling

 ## Authors